devassistant/c2s-api/api/get_tree.md

 # Reply

-The reply contains a list of details on runnables and their details, including a list of their children (forming a tree-like structure).
+The reply contains an array of details on runnables and their details, including an array of their children (forming a tree-like structure).

 **Example**
 ```